Personality Theories: 7 Key Models Compared for Teachers

 Author: B. Little (2010)

 Cardinal traits are the rarest and most dominant.
 When a person's entire life seems organised around a single overriding characteristic, that characteristic is a cardinal trait.
 Allport noted that few individuals possess a cardinal trait in its pure form.
 Central traits are the five to ten characteristics that others would reliably use to describe an individual: conscientious, warm, anxious, and so forth.
 These are the traits most relevant to classroom observation and most consistent across situations.
-Secondary traits are situation-specific preferences and tendencies, such as a pupil who is assertive with friends but quiet in whole-class discussions.
+Secondary traits are situation-specific preferences and tendencies, such as a learner who is assertive with friends but quiet in whole-class discussions.

 Raymond Cattell's 16 Personality Factors provides even more detailed insights, though teachers typically find the Big Five more practical for classroom application.
-Research by Costa and McCrae (1992) demonstrates that conscientious pupils tend to complete homework consistently and arrive prepared, whilst those high in openness embrace creative assignments and novel approaches to learning.
+Research by Costa and McCrae (1992) demonstrates that conscientious learners tend to complete homework consistently and arrive prepared, whilst those high in openness embrace creative assignments and novel approaches to learning.

 Sigmund Freud introduced the concept of defence mechanisms as unconscious psychological strategies employed by the ego to manage anxiety arising from conflict between the id, ego, and superego.
 Anna Freud (1936) systematised and extended this account in The Ego and the Mechanisms of Defence, identifying ten primary mechanisms and establishing them as a core feature of ego psychology.
 Defence mechanisms are not pathological in themselves; they become problematic only when they are rigid, excessive, or deployed at the expense of reality testing.